<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 giphy_2.gif

-You may have been in place so long that you've forgotten a bit what it's like to be the newbie.
+You may have been in place so long that you've forgotten a bit about what it's like to be the newbie.
 It's your turn to share your wealth of knowledge with the newcomers!
 Perhaps you could volunteer for the installation's newcomers' briefings or help out with the local spouses' group?

 4) Create a fresh new look in your home.